M705-bit/M705-bit/README.md

-## Oiii, eu sou a Marina!👋

-Hi there!
+##Hi there 👋!
 My name is Marina.
 I am 20 years old and pursuing a degree in Computer Science.
 Here, I put to work my skills in electronics and computer science.
 Check out my new inventions!
 If you want to know more about me, check out my LinkedIn profile: (https://www.linkedin.com/in/marina-hedlund-jardim/).
 Currently my main projects are the folowing:
 A game inspired in Wordle: https://m705-bit.github.io/7-days-of-code-wordle.github.io/ A repository where I post my solutions for beecrowd problems:  https://github.com/M705-bit/beecrowd